xmas-ar/xNMS/docs/source/automation/servicetypes/topology_import.md

-Import the network topology from an instance of LibreNMS, Netbox or OpenNMS.
+Import the network topology from an instance of LibrxNMS, Netbox or OpenNMS.

 ## Type of Import

 ![Topology Import Service](../../_static/automation/service_types/topology_import.png)

-- `Import Type`: Choose LibreNMS, Netbox or OpenNMS.
+- `Import Type`: Choose LibrxNMS, Netbox or OpenNMS.

 ### Netbox